j-c-cook/c-can/README.md

 ## Background

-Remote CAN data logging with an armv7l processor resulted in dropped CAN frames while using the `python-can` package.
-When supplied 500 messages per second with a bitrate of 250 kb/s (about a 57% bus load), the `python-can` package missed more than 13% of messages.
-This library, `c-can`, captures all messages sent on the CAN bus when running on an armv7l processor.
+Logging to binary log format (BLF) with the [python-can](github.com/hardbyte/puthon-can) package on embedded Linux (armv7l chip archetecture) resulted in dropped CAN frames.
+When supplied with 500 messages per second at a bitrate of 250 kb/s (about a 57% bus load), the `python-can` package missed more than 13% of messages on the armv7l chip.
+(The issue was not associated with `python-can` itself, but rather a lack of computing resources to effectively run a daemon in Python on the low power CPU.) `c-can` has been developed to enable successful BLF CAN logging on the armv7l archetecture.
+Though, the library can be cross-compiled for any archetecture (granted there is a gcc compiler available).

+## Features

+`c-can` has been developed with a generic IO and bus interface that is modeled after `python-can`.
+The feature set is intended to be expanded to enable cross-platform usage.

-## Log writer types
+### Log writer types

 - [x] BLFWriter - Ported from https://github.com/hardbyte/python-can/blob/develop/can/io/blf.py

-## Log reader types
+### Log reader types

 - [ ] BLFReader

-## Interfaces
+### Interfaces

-- [x] socketcan
+- [x] socketcan (Linux)
-- [ ] vector
+- [ ] vector (Windows)
-- [ ] pcan
+- [ ] pcan (Windows, MacOS)